Semi-Markov Processes in Open Quantum Systems. III. Large Deviations of First Passage Time Statistics: Semi-Markov process method for counting statistics in open quantum systems

-We consider an open quantum system with $M$ collapsed quantum states.
-We assume that a quantum jump trajectory of the system with $N$ collapses starts with a fixed quantum state $\phi_\eta$ and that the last collapsed state is $\phi_\gamma$.
-We denote it as where $t$ is the duration of the trajectory, ${\alpha_i}$ is the type of collapsed state that occurs at time $t_i$, $i=1,\cdots, N$, and $\alpha_N=\gamma$.
-The time-extensive counting variable in the quantum jump trajectory is
+Consider a QJT of a quantum system with $N$ collapses.
+The trajectory starts from a fixed quantum state $\phi_\eta$ and ends in the final collapsed state $\phi_\gamma$, where both $\eta$ and $\gamma$ are elements of the set $(1,\cdots,M)$.
+We represent the QJT as where $t$ is the total time of quantum evolution and $\phi_{\alpha_i}$ is the state that collapses at time $t_i$, for $i=0,1,\cdots, N$, with $\alpha_0=\eta$ and $\alpha_N=\gamma$.
+These states are arranged from left to right in chronological order.
+The time-extensive counting variable in the trajectory is defined as

-where the coefficient $w_{\alpha_{i-1}\alpha_i}$ is a weight and is specified by the collapsed states at the adjacent times $t_{i-1}$ and $t_i$.
-Note that here, $\alpha_0$ is $\eta$.
-Although the weights are arbitrary, in practice, they simply equal $\pm 1$ or $0$.
-In this paper, we focus on these random variables.
-In this case, Eq.~(\ref{countingquantity}) is always an integer.